Dirty Mary, Crazy Larry: Box office

-Dirty Mary, Crazy Larry was released by Fox in the spring of 1974 and was a surprise hit earning North American rentals of $12.1 million, making it Fox's most successful film of the year.
-By 1977, it earned an estimated $14.7 million in theatrical rentals.
+Dirty Mary, Crazy Larry was released by Fox in the spring of 1974 and was a surprise hit.
+It grossed $650,709 in its opening week in Texas and Oklahoma.
+It earned rentals of $12.1 million in the United States and Canada, making it Fox's most successful film of the year.
+By 1977, it had earned an estimated $14.7 million in theatrical rentals.

 Fonda said the film "made a shit pile of money.
 More money than any film Dennis [Hopper] ever made."
 He added, "I couldn't believe that so many moviegoers had seen the film four or five times.
 I could understand them seeing Easy Rider four or five times or maybe even The Hired Hand, but why Dirty Mary, Crazy Larry?
 Heck, I was even embarrassed by the title."

-Nonetheless the film established Fonda as a draw on the exploitation circuit and most of his films over the next few years were action movies.
+Nonetheless, the film established Fonda as a draw on the exploitation circuit and most of his films over the next few years were action movies.

 On February 18, 1977, the film came to broadcast television (with several scenes cut before the theatrical release reinserted to extend the film's length to the minimum required to fill a standard two-hour time slot).
 These added-for-TV scenes have never been released to home video.